avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 Issuing a `SetSubnetValidatorWeightTx` with `Weight` of `0` will remove the Subnet Validator from the Subnet's validator set.

 All state related to the Subnet Validator being removed will be removed from the P-Chain's active state (BLS key, NodeID etc).
 This validator can be newly added to the Subnet's validator set using the `RegisterSubnetValidatorTx` flow.

+Since altering a Subnet's validator set after a `ConvertSubnetTx` requires a valid Warp message from the Subnet's current validator set, it is explicitly disallowed for a Subnet to remove it's only validator, which would render the Subnet unable to produce any further valid Warp messages.
+If a Subnet only has a single validator, it is invalid to set that validator's weight to 0 via a `SetSubnetValidatorWeightTx`.

 ### Disabling Subnet Validators